You've been conned: drone photography is a lie – and this is why

 If you really want to take to the skies, check out the best camera drones.
 But if you'd rather keep your feet on the ground, take a look at the best mirrorless cameras.

-Alan is a writer, journalist and photographer who joined Digital Camera World in 2026 having started out in editorial in 2021.
-His words have spanned fields including sustainability, careers advice, travel and tourism, and photography – the latter two being his passions.
+I’m a writer, journalist and photographer who joined Digital Camera World in 2026.
+I started out in editorial in 2021 and my words have spanned sustainability, careers advice, travel and tourism, and photography – the latter two being my passions.

-Alan first picked up a camera in his early twenties having had an interest in photography from a young age.
-He’s since worked on a freelance basis, mostly internationally in the travel and tourism sector.
-In his free time, you’ll usually find Alan out on a hike shooting landscapes and adventure shots.
+I first picked up a camera in my early twenties having had an interest in photography from a young age.
+Since then, I’ve worked on a freelance basis, mostly internationally in the travel and tourism sector.
+You’ll usually find me out on a hike shooting landscapes and adventure shots in my free time.

 You must confirm your public display name before commenting